-Over unreliable networks, you can specify the number of retries to attempt and the length of time beyond which the Perforce application assumes that the network has timed out.
-Set net.maxwait in your workspace's P4CONFIG file or on a one-command basis from the command line, and specify the number of retries with $-\mathbf{r} \cdot \mathbf{n}$, where n is the number of times to attempt reconnection.
+Over unreliable networks, you can specify the number of retries to attempt and the length of time beyond which the Helix Server application assumes that the network has timed out.
+Set "net.maxwait" on page 608 in your workspace's P4CONFIG file or on a one-command basis from the command line, and specify the number of retries with -r n, where n is the number of times to attempt reconnection.